On rectifiability of Delone sets in intermediate regularity: Introduction

 in particular, if $\omega(t)\asymp t$, then $\omega$-repetitivity coincides with linear repetitivity.
 The $\omega $-repetitivity extends the linearly repetitive property of $X$, by allowing the search radius for repeated patches to grow according to a modulus $\omega$, permitting the repetitive function $R_X(r)=r^2\omega(1/r)$ to grow faster than linear (whenever $\omega(t)\gg t$) to find copies of patches of smaller scale, such as, when $\omega(t)\asymp t(\log(1/t))$.
 Observe that in order for a Delone set $X$ to be $\omega$-repetitive, it is necessary that its repetitive function $R_X$ satisfies that $R_X(r)/r^2$ is concave from a large-enough $r$, and $R_X(r)/r^2\longrightarrow 0$ when $r$ goes to $\infty$.

-In this work, for the first time, we put in connection repetitive Delone sets with $\omega$-rectifiability, for moduli of continuity $\omega$ being asymptotically greater than Lipschitz.
-In this way, we intend to initiate covering the gap that \cite[Theorem 2.1]{linrep} left naturally open.
+In this work, for the first time, we connect repetitive Delone sets with $\omega$-rectifiability, for moduli of continuity $\omega$ being asymptotically greater than Lipschitz.
+In this way, we intend to initiate covering the gap that \cite[Theorem 2.1]{linrep} and \cite{irregsep} leave naturally open.
 More precisely, we address the following general question: {\em For which moduli of continuity $\omega$ there holds that every $\omega$-repetitive Delone set in $\R^d$ is $\omega$-rectifiable?} To tackle this, let us consider the moduli of continuity $\omega_p(t)= t(\log \frac{1}{t})^p, p>0$ (note that $ t \ll \omega_p(t)$ when $t\to 0$).
-In this case, the concept of $\omega_p$-repetitivity is defined considering the repetitive function $R_X(r)= r(\log r)^{p}$.
+In this case, the concept of $\omega_p$-repetitivity is defined by considering the repetitive function $R_X(r)= r(\log r)^{p}$.
 With this notation in mind, our second main result reads as follows.

 \begin{thma} For $0\leq p<1/d$, every $\omega_p$-repetitive Delone set in $\R^d$ is rectifiable. \end{thma}